 War Cake Recipe

-The name of the cake caught my attention and this was an egg less recipe.
+The cake's name caught my attention and this was an eggless recipe.
 I was not using eggs those days and until recently I did not even know how to crack open an egg without creating a mess.
-Now I bake with eggs and I am getting a little comfortable dealing with it, but still when I have to crack several eggs like to make meringue or something, it makes me a little nervous.

-This cake also is known as boiled raisin cake, where the term boiled refers to the boiling of the raisin with the sugar and spices to get a syrup base for the recipe.
-The origin for this cake is US and this dated way back to the American civil war.
-It is baked often during the great depression times and hence the name Depression Cake.
-Since the ingredients used to bake the War cake is nothing fancy and is affordable by not too wealthy people as well, it is also called the Poor man's Cake.
+This cake also is known as boiled raisin cake, where the term boiled refers to the boiling of the raisin with sugar and spices to get a syrup base for the recipe.
+The origin of this cake is the US and this dates way back to the American Civil War.

 Preparation time - 15 mins